vera-sukhareva/Coursera_ML_specialization/README.md

 ## In this repository:

-* course 1 - Math and python
+* course 1
+ - Python Modules and Linear Algebra
+ - Optimization and matrix decomposition
+ - Basic concepts of probability theory and statistics
 * course 2 - Supervised learning
 * course 3 - Unsupervised learning
 * course 4 - Stats for data analysis